Cost of LivingUpdated May 2026

 How does Ithaca compare to other northeast cities?

-Among northeastern cities in our database, Ithaca ranks on the higher end for rent prices.
+Among northeastern cities in our database, Ithaca ranks near the middle for rent prices.
 Nearby alternatives include Syracuse and Rochester.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Ithaca?